-Work began on a £2m redevelopment of the John o' Groats Hotel in 2012.
-This should help transform John o' Groats for the better.
-We will update this page as soon as possible after the redevelopment is complete.
-At present it remains as written before work began.
-The sign you'll usually find above the harbour at John o' Groats says it's 874 miles from Land's End.
+The sign you'll usually find above the harbour at John o' Groats says it's 874 miles from, or to, Land's End.
 And while Dunnet Head ten miles to the west, extends further north, and Duncansby Head, to the east, is probably a mile or two more distant from Land's End, John o' Groats is the place you start or finish if you want to cover the length of Britain playing hopscotch or pushing a pea with your nose.
 As a result it's attracted quite a following over the years.

-The good news is that there seems to have been no reduction in the steady stream of visitors making their way to John o' Groats, and this in turn ought to ensure that in the long term it will be possible to turn it into somewhere that more obviously repays the effort of getting here.
-An especially welcome new arrival on our most recent visit was the Journey's End Cafe Bar offering food and drink to the traveller, whether they have arrived from Lands End or from Wick.
-On the other hand, this does serve to confirm the completeness of the closure of the nearby John o' Groats Hotel, which dominates John o' Groats.
-This white Gothic building is now long overdue for renovation, and it is unclear what the future holds.
-If the hotel were ever to come back to life it would utterly transform the look and the feel of John o' Groats for the better.
+The good news is that there seems to have been no reduction in the steady stream of visitors making their way to John o' Groats, and this in turn ought to ensure that in the long term it will be possible for it to become somewhere that more obviously repays the effort of getting here.
+An especially welcome arrival has been the Journey's End Cafe Bar offering food and drink to the traveller, whether they have arrived from Lands End or from Wick.

-Visitors can explore a number of gift shops at John o' Groats, as well as a coffee shop and a small museum.
+Visitors can explore a number of gift shops at John o' Groats and there is another coffee shop and a small museum.
 The Tourist Information Centre doubles up as a shop offering a very good selection of books of local interest.
-The craft village still provides accommodation for John o' Groats Pottery and a candle maker, but most of the premises were vacant when we last visited.
+The craft village still provides accommodation for a candle maker, but most of the premises were vacant when we last visited.
 The camping and caravanning site remains highly active and offers superb views over the Pentland Firth.

 The attractive harbour at John o' Groats is home to the Pentland Venture, a ferry that carries foot passengers across the short distance to Orkney between May and September.
 Wildlife cruises are also on offer.